jastintime/ukoos/doc/kernel/mm/booting.md

 - The `/chosen/rng-seed` node, as entropy to further initialize the entropy pool.
   This is usually enough to fully initialize the pool.
 - `/memory` nodes, which describe the memory installed on the device.
-- Memory reservations to avoid, from the memory reservation block.
-- `/reserved-memory` nodes, which must also be avoided.
+- `/reserved-memory` nodes, which we avoid adding to the physical allocator.

-From the memory and reservations, we can find all the free regions of RAM.
+From the memory and reservations, we can find all the free regions of unreserved RAM.
-We use a buddy allocator to track them and map them into the RAM area.
+We use a simple free list to track them.

-There's a tiny bit of bootstrapping trickiness required, since making a mapping can require allocating from the physical allocator as well.
-If there's not enough memory to make a page table mapping for a page we're adding, then instead we take that page to allocate a page table, adding it to the buddy allocator as being in-use instead of free.

-Once this is done, the heap allocator is able to allocate more heap segments from it, lifting the 4MiB limitation.
+Once this is done, the heap allocator is able to allocate more heap segments from the physical allocator, so there's no longer a 4MiB limitation on heap allocation.

 ## Virtual allocator

-The virtual allocator for the mappable area can now be initialized as well.
+The virtual allocator for higher-half memory can now be initialized as well.
-This is much simpler, since we don't immediately need to perform any allocations, and the allocator does not need to describe itself -- the unmapped parts of the mappable area are the only thing we need to store in it, and its state lives entirely in heap-allocated data structures.
+This allocator covers the entire 38-bit space, but will only ever have the RAM area marked as free.